 The security crisis and low commodity prices are weakening Niger’s public finances.
 Preliminary estimates suggest that increased spending on security and the hosting of refugees as part of the military operation against Boko Haram at Niger’s southeast border could cost 1% of GDP on an annual basis, and reduce available resources to finance economic development investments.

 In addition, increased dependence on extractive revenues could indeed make the budget more vulnerable to changes in commodity prices and production.

 With a view to more effectively managing these risks, the World Bank Group will support the implementation of stabilization mechanisms and improved public investment management under the new development policy operation (DPO) series.

-With a poverty rate of 48.9% and a per capita income of $420, Niger is one of the world’s poorest nations.
-In 2015, it ranked 188th of 188 countries on the United Nations Human Development Index.
+With a poverty rate of 44.1% and a per capita income of $420, Niger is one of the world’s poorest nations.
+In 2016, it ranked second to last (187th out of 188 countries) on the United Nations Human Development Index.

 Niger is currently hosting over 300,000 refugees and displaced persons fleeing the crises rocking neighboring countries (Nigeria, Mali, and Libya).
 Refugee camps are concentrated in the southeastern region of Diffa and the northern and northwestern regions of Tahoua and Tillaberi, where a major humanitarian crisis is playing out.
 The Government of Niger has implemented a $40 million emergency plan and requested assistance from development partners to cope with immediate humanitarian needs.